 RV Solar Panel Installation Guide - RV Solar Power

 Alrighty now.
 Being practical and all, we knew there might be times we would have to boondock to save a little money.
-The camper can carry it's own limited water supply and we have 2 holding tanks for grey and black water... but we could not generate our own power.
-You see where this is going, don't you? :)
+A camper can carry it's own limited water supply and usually has 2 holding tanks for grey and black water... but without a generator, you can't generate your own power.
+But wait!
+There's solar!

 Solar power was the answer.
 The sun shines on most days so we figured we might as well make good use of the free light that the good Lord provides us.
 Now we're no solar experts but we are pretty smart and we can read, so we set out to learn as much as we could before plunking down our hard earned cash.
 We'll try to share most of what we learned with you here and show you what we did.
 We're not saying our way is the only way, it was just the right way for us.
 Now some of you might disagree with some things we did but that's OK.
 Opinions are like... belly buttons.
 Everybody has one and they are worth their weight in lint. [ View Solar Panel Kits Here ]

 First. we'll cover the components of our solar system.
 No, not THAT solar system, the one on our RV.
 Here it is in a nutshell:

 Now that sounds like a short list but trust me, it is not.
 Each one of those components requires even more components to make them do what they are supposed to do.
 We'll go into each part in detail and show you how we came up with what we have.

 Solar PanelsIt's not so easy to just say you need solar panels.
 First, you need to determine how many solar panels and what size you are going to need.
 To do this, you need to find out how many amps you are using on average each day.
 Rather than link to an energy use calculator and have the link go bad one day, just use this Google Search and pick one you like.
 Once you figure out how many amps per day you use, then you can see how many panels it will take to achieve the desired effect...
 THEN you have to make sure there is room on the roof of your RV for these panels.
 OK, let's sort this out...